 But of course, there are still millions of homeowners struggling with the same situation Doyle recently escaped.
 For them, relief might still be many years away.

 “Over the past three-and-a-half years, the number of seriously underwater properties has been cut in half, but we continue to deal with a long tail of seriously underwater properties, and it will likely be another five years at least before most of those remaining underwater properties move into positive equity territory,” said Daren Blomquist, vice president at RealtyTrac.

 Remember, if you are able and looking to relocate, it helps to check your credit before buying a home.
 Good credit scores generally entitle you to lower interest rates.
-You can see where yours stands by viewing your free credit report summary, updated each month, on Credit.com.
+You can see where yours stands by viewing your free credit report summary, updated every 14 days, on Credit.com.

 More on Mortgages & Homebuying:

 - Why You Should Check Your Credit Before Buying a Home

 - How to Refinance Your Home Loan With Bad Credit